SyncfusionExamples/maui-pdf-viewer-examples/Toolbar customization/ReplaceToolbarItem/ReplaceToolbarItem/README.md

 ### 3. Replace the existing item with another item in the top toolbar in Android and IOS platform.

-In the wired document loaded event:
+In the DocumentLoaded event handler:
- 1. Get the toolbar item from the top toolbar using its name.
+ 1. Retrieve the toolbar item from the top toolbar by its name.
- 2. Obtain the index value of the toolbar item in the top toolbar using its name.
+ 2. Determine the index position of the retrieved toolbar item within the top toolbar.
- 3. Remove the toolbar item from the top toolbar using its name.
+ 3. Remove the retrieved toolbar item from the top toolbar using its name.
  4. Create a new button.
+ 5. Add a click event handler to the newly created button to verify that the actions are executed correctly.
- 5. Replace the toolbar item by the newly created button as a toolbar item using the index value of the toolbar item.
+ 6. Replace the retrieved toolbar item with the new created button in the toolbar, using the previously obtained retrieved toolbar item index position.

 ```csharp
 private void PdfViewerDocumentLoaded(object sender, EventArgs e)